- About ESA

 ESA does not rate educational institutions.
 However, we do offer a listing of North American universities and colleges where entomology can be studied.
 For opinions on certain institutions, you may want to contact a university's student entomology club and ask current students for their opinions; click here for a listing.

 There are a large number of careers that closely relate to entomology, so a number of professionals who work closely with insects may not necessarily identify themselves as entomologists.
-No study has ever been done on this, but ESA has more than 6,000 members.
+No study has ever been done on this, but ESA has nearly 7,000 members.

 According to ESA member and Pulitzer Prize winner Dr. E.O.
 Wilson of Harvard University, there are nearly 10,000,000,000,000,000,000 (10 quintillion) insects in the world.